 STNDRD is an artist-run gallery founded by Sage Dawson.
 Its exhibitions examine the power and potentiality of flags, richly evidenced by flag history and their use within contemporary art as cultural objects that abstract, encapsulate, and canonize.

-STNDRD debuted in September 2016 within The Luminary in St. Louis.
-The Luminary has long-valued supporting artists and artist-run spaces, and with this in mind they generously offered STNDRD a temporary space to start-up and begin its first season of exhibitions.
-During the fall of 2017 for its second season, STNDRD traveled to a new site in residence at DEMO Project in Springfield, Illinois.
-The partnership with DEMO Project offered STNDRD a new model and audience—flags were installed outdoors mounted to the façade of the site.
-Shortly thereafter, Allison Lacher and Jeff Robinson invited STNDRD to participate in the 2017 Terrain Biennial in Enos Park – Springfield, Illinois.
+STNDRD debuted in September 2016 within The Luminary in St. Louis, which generously offered STNDRD a temporary space to start-up and begin its first season of exhibitions.
+During the fall of 2017 for its second season, STNDRD traveled to a new site in residence at DEMO Project.
+The partnership offered STNDRD a new model and audience—flags were installed outdoors mounted to the façade of the site.
+Shortly thereafter, STNDRD participated in the 2017 Terrain Biennial in Enos Park.

 All events are free and open to the public.